Vinden en regelen

 How to upload your thesis and some additional notes:

 - Log into the Upload Student Thesis using your ULCN account

 - The 'graduation date' (afstudeerdatum) is the date that is mentioned on the grading and permission form (het beoordelings-en toestemmingsformulier)

 - All theses from Physics, Physics & Mathematics are uploaded in the repository and are made public.
 NB: Theses from double students Physics & Astronomy are uploaded in the repository but are not made public (under embargo)

 - The permission for making a thesis public/non-public is confirmed by signing the permission form which is attached to the grading form.
 Please have a look under 'Bachelor Forms'

 Upon completing your research project, your supervisor has to complete the Bachelor Research Project Assessment Form (all pages).
 When completed, the supervisor sends a digital copy to the Science Student Administration and to the Education Office.

 Make sure to keep a copy of the form for your own administration.

 Your Bachelor Research Project will be assessed by the supervisor(s) of your project, based on the assessment criteria mentioned in the General information section above.

-If you have any questions about the contents of your Physics's diploma or about the graduation procedure and ceremony, please contact the Physics programme coordinator by email or in room 202 of the Huygens building.
+If you have any questions about the process, the content or about your Physics's diploma or about the graduation procedure and ceremony, please contact the Physics programme coordinator by email or in room 154 of the Oort building.